laurenstreet/ai-supply/_posts/2023-08-23-Artificial-Intelligence-(AI)-Overview.md

 Another common way to categorize AI is by its performance related to humans [[4]](https://www.datacamp.com/blog/how-to-learn-ai) [[6]](https://www.coursera.org/articles/what-is-artificial-intelligence):

 1. Artificial narrow intelligence (ANI): designed to perform singular tasks, can potentially simulate human behavior based on set of rules but has limited understanding of the world around it
-2. Artificial general intelligence (AGI): performs tasks on par with a human with the ability to understand the world around them as a human does
+2. Artificial general intelligence (AGI): performs tasks on par with a human with the ability to understand the world as a human does
-3. Artificial super intelligence (ASI): outperforms human level skills with a superior understanding of the world around them compared to humans
+3. Artificial super intelligence (ASI): outperforms human level skills with a superior understanding compared to humans

 ANI and AGI are also commonly broken down into further categories defined by Arend Hintze [[7]](https://www.govtech.com/computing/understanding-the-four-types-of-artificial-intelligence.html#:~:text=There%20are%20four%20types%20of,of%20mind%20and%20self%2Dawareness.) [[6]](https://www.coursera.org/articles/what-is-artificial-intelligence) [[8]](https://www.coursera.org/articles/types-of-ai)